base-jumper/base-jumper/docs/circuits/AnalogInput.md

 The `AnalogInput`API provides an option for reading the sensor output as a ratio of the supply voltage.
 It assumes the sensor is powered from the base boards 5V external supply.

-### Circuit Gain
+### Circuit Gain & Offset
-The circuit hardware contains signal conditioning stages which can be configured to apply a gain to the signal.
+The circuit hardware contains signal conditioning stages which can be configured to apply a gain and sometimes offset to the signal.
 There is a resistor network which can be configured as a resistor-divider with a gain of less than 1.
 There is also a non-inverting op-amp circuit which can provide a gain of over 1.
-The `Boards` page of each base board specifies the default gain of its `AnalogInput` circuit.
+The `Boards` page of each base board specifies the default gain & offset of its `AnalogInput` circuit.
 If required, the hardware can be modified to adjust the gain to suit a particular application.

 The API function `get_voltage` is used to read the input voltage.
 It reports the voltage at the output of the sensor, as measured at the connector pin of the base board.
-This function accounts for any gain that is applied to the input in the signal condition circuits.
-If any adjustments are made to the gain, the baseboard should be updated with the new gain setting using the `set_gain` function.
+This function accounts for any gain and/or offset that is applied to the input in the signal condition circuits.
+If any adjustments are made to the hardware, the baseboard should be updated with the new gain and offset settings using the `set_gain` and `set_offset` functions.

 ### Filtering
 `AnalogInput` circuits provide two layers of filtering.
 First, there is the signal conditioning circuitry on the board.
 The default circuit population provides a first-order low-pass RC filter.
 Second, filtering can be applied in software by the `AnalogInput` firmware running on the base board.
 To enable software filtering, see the filtering API below.